etolo/lectures/Week02/Class/Seminar2.md

 Consider the linear regression example in Seminar 1.
 We are fitting the model <img src="https://latex.codecogs.com/svg.latex?\Large&space;y=wx+b" title="D_w"/> to all the training data points, i.e., the parameters are shared across the entire training dataset.

 Similarly, the same logic applies when using neural networks.
-Consider the following network, which has one hidden layer with four neurons and an output layer with one neuron,
+Consider the following network which has one hidden layer with four neurons and an output layer with one neuron,

 <img src="https://github.com/lse-st449/lectures/raw/master/Week02/Class/graphs/NN.png" width="700" height="450">